Semiparametric inference for impulse response functions using double/debiased machine learning: Hyperparameter tuning

+Gradient boosted trees: We perform a two-stage tuning procedure.
+In the first stage, we fix the learning rate of the tree booster to 0.1, the number of boosting rounds to 500 and find optimal tree parameters by cross-validation.
+For this, we perform a simple grid search over $\{\{d,w,s^o,s^f\}~\lvert~d\in\{1, ...,10\} \wedge w \in \{1, ..., 10\} \wedge s^o\in\{0.25,0.5,0.75, 1\} \wedge s^f\in\{0.25,0.5,0.75, 1\}\}$, for the same parameters as in Appendix \ref{app:tuning}, and select the hyperparameter-combination yielding the best predictive cross-validation performance.
 In the second stage, using the optimal tree-hyperparameters from stage 1, we finally select the learning rate and number of boosting rounds yielding the best predictive cross-validation performance.
 We perform a search over all combinations of $\{0.001, 0.002, 0.005, 0.01, 0.02, 0.05, 0.1, 0.25, 0.5\}$ for the learning rate and $\{10, 110, 210, 310, 410, 510\}$ for the number of boosting rounds.

 All estimators are tuned using 10-fold blocked cross-validation on the full sample, where at the boundary of the folds 24 observations are dropped to eliminate dependence between the folds.